 Melbourne is located on the shores of sprawling Port Phillip Bay, and a visit underwater reveals a world that is as vibrant and lively as the Victorian capital.
 The bay hosts an array of marine life that the entire family can witness by snorkelling around the area.
 Spot sea urchins, cat sharks (which are neither big or scary), rays, zebra fish, weird sea slugs, and brightly coloured seahorses.
 This is on top of unusual corals and other underwater flora where these species tend to hide.
 Depending on the season, you can also run into the curious and friendly Australian fur seal, which kids or adults both find entertaining.

-Visit...When staying at a BIG4 park in Melbourne.
+Visit...When staying in Melbourne.

 Bathurst Harbour and Port Davey, TAS

 Located in the south west of Tasmania, Bathurst Harbour and Port Davey offer magnificent scenery from a kayak.
 Witness the remote, intact, and lush wilderness that southern Tasmania has on offer.
 Typically, you would launch your kayak from the remote Melaleuca strip and start your trek towards unknown fresh waters and coastline.
 The whole circuit takes about a week, but will change your life forever.

 Lawn Hill Gorge, in the heart of Far North Queensland, is known for its walking trails but also provides an exciting kayaking voyage where you can see turtles and freshwater crocodiles lazing along the base of the gorge cliff faces.
 Spectacular waterfalls and swimming spots are the main attraction of Lawn Hill Gorge, where kayakers can pull up and enjoy themselves before peacefully paddling back towards base.
 Cabbage palm trees, synonymous with Far North Queensland, also line the banks of the river to add that extra tropical touch that makes this one of the best kayaking spots to cruise and relax.